hanguyen0/CourtCounter2/README.md

 # CourtCounter2
-Udacity intro to Android.
 This app count points of Team A vs Team B
+Udacity ANDROIDbeginner-Grow with Google Scholarship course